baranidharan27/GenAI/README.md

+# This frontend branch is for frontend developement using react js tailwind
 # GenAI Content Generator

 A LLM-driven content generator leveraging GPT-2 (Transformer library) with a Streamlit user interface and REST API backend.
 The project uses Docker for containerization, ensuring consistent deployment across environments.